 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term, unless the lease transfers ownership of the underlying asset to the Branches by the end of the lease term or the cost of the right-of-use asset reflects that the Branches will exercise a purchase option.
-In that case the right-of-use asset will be depreciated over the useful life of the underlying asset which is determined on the s) Leases (continued)
+In that case the right-of-use asset will be depreciated over the useful life of the underlying asset which is determined on the same basis as those of property and equipment.
+In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.